 William Burl Greer (Bill) was named the 15th president of Milligan College on March 18, 2011, and assumed office on July 16, 2011, following the retirement of Don Jeanes.

 Greer has served on numerous corporate and community boards, including Interfaith Hospitality Network of Greater Johnson City, Washington County United Way Allocations Committee, Johnson City National Little League, the QUEST Foundation of Washington County, and the Johnson City Federal Credit Union.
-He serves as a member of the finance, workforce, and social responsibility committees of Mountain States Health Alliance and as a member of the board of directors of Blue Ridge Medical Management Corporation.
-Greer is a member of the board of directors of Bank of Tennessee, the Johnson City-Jonesborough-Washington County Chamber of Commerce, and the Tennessee Independent Colleges and Universities Association.
+Currently, he is a member of the board of directors of Bank of Tennessee and the Johnson City-Jonesborough-Washington County Chamber of Commerce.
+He is the chair of the Tennessee Independent Colleges and Universities Association board of directors and is the president of the Tennessee College Association.
 He is also a member of the Johnson City Rotary Club.

 Present and past professional memberships include the American Economic Association, the Association of Christian Economists, the Christian Business Faculty Association, and the Association of Fundraising Professionals.
 In 2004 he received the Sam Jack Hyder QED Award for outstanding service to Milligan College and the Faculty Appreciation Award in both 1999 and 2010.
 Greer is active in his church, having served as an Elder at Grandview Christian Church since 1998.
 He and his wife, Edwina, live in Johnson City, Tennessee, and have two sons, Logan and Jeremy.
 He is the son of Jack and Virginia Greer of Mountain City, Tennessee.